kanterjoe/market_vision_interview/README.md

 However, if you try to login in with an existing username, it must have the previous password.

 This app uses MERN stack, and stores the products, users, and carts in a Mongo DB.

+Sorry if the products don't make sense, they are randomly generated.